SendGrid sends email. MultiMail makes agent email accountable.

 What happens to emails the agent sends that are rejected in the approval queue?

-Rejected messages are discarded and never delivered.
-The rejection event fires a webhook to your endpoint with the `approval_id`, the reviewer's note if one was provided, and the composed message body.
-Your agent can read this event via the `email.rejected` webhook type and decide whether to revise and requeue or abandon the send.
+Rejected messages are discarded and never delivered — the email moves to a `rejected` status.
+Your agent can watch for the email lifecycle webhook (carrying the `email_id` in its `event_data`) and decide whether to revise and requeue or abandon the send.
 Call `cancel_message` if you want to explicitly remove a pending item before it is reviewed.

 Does MultiMail support custom sending domains, or do I have to use @multimail.dev addresses?